Salt and Pepper. Pen and Paper. Milk and Honey. Love and Marriage.

 It’s common for parents to establish a survivorship policy if they are concerned for the well-being of their child, most often a special-needs child.

 The financial cost of caring for a child with a developmental disorder is staggering.

 According to the U.S. Department of Agriculture, it will take roughly $240,000 to raise a child from birth to age 18.
 For a special needs child, those expenses can quadruple. – Craig Guillot, The Cost Of Raising A Special Needs Child, Mint.com

 Further, the financial requirements for many special-needs children do not stop at age 18.
 Many will be unable to live independently.
 Parents need to financially plan for the longterm future for their child.

 A quarter of U.S. households have a member with special needs.
 More than 8% of kids under 15 have a disability, and half of those are deemed severe. – Jeff Howe, Paying For My Special-Needs Child, Time

-When it makes sense: Survivorship life insurance polices are an excellent option for parents to financially plan for their special-needs child, even after both parents have passed away.
+When it makes sense: Survivorship life insurance policies are an excellent option for parents to financially plan for their special-needs child, even after both parents have passed away.

 3. Buy Sell Agreement